davecurryco/mystic-spheres/GhostMine.md

 ### B) Entrance Tunnel

 This tunnel curls around to the west following a vein of ore.
 At its midpoint, a natural cavern opens on the wall to the north.

+The tunnel runs 50 feet from the entrance to a 15 foot long section that widens to 10 feet.
+Just after this section, 15 feet before the door to the Mine Office, the tunnel narrows to a little over 3 feet wide.
+The ceiling of this wide section is unstable.
+The dwarves shored it up with rough timbers, but these have deteriorated over time.
+Aroor and Bu'jy did not have enough mining experience to recognize the danger.
+The goblins did, but decided to make it a feature.
+They drove spikes into the vertical supports, six inches above the floor.
+Their plan was that goblins fleeing the mines could attach ropes to the spikes and collapse the tunnel so as to cut off pursuit.
+For this purpose, the goblins keep two 50-foot coils of hemp rope carefully hidden beneath a pile of rubble along the east wall near the middle of the collapsing section.
+A successful DC 15 Wisdom(Perception) check will discover the rope.

+##### Collapsing Roof
+_Mechanical trap_

+Three shores support an unstable roof in this 15 foot section of the tunnel.
+If a rope is attached to the spikes driven in the vertical timbers of the shores, a successful DC 15 Strength check will pull out the timber.
+When both vertical timbers of a shore are removed, the shore will collapse.
+Once all three shores are removed, the tunnel roof will collapse.
+Any creature in the area beneath the unstable section must succeed on a DC 15 Dexterity saving throw, taking 22 (4d10) bludgeoning damage on a failed save, or half as much damage on a successful one.
+Once the trap is triggered, the area is filled with rubble and becomes impassable.

 ### C) Mine Office